-Of these species, only Salton milk-vetch was observed in the project site.
+None of the 15 special-status plants species that have the potential to occur in the project site were observed during surveys.
 The survey was conducted during the appropriate blooming season for most species; however, most annuals in the project site had already seeded at the time of the survey.
 Additionally, some species including, Abrams' spurge, bloom after summer monsoon storms and would not have been identifiable during the survey.
 Annual plant growth varies from year to year, depending on precipitation and other factors.
 Sensitive plant species could be found in subsequent years if weather conditions are ideal.